 But it didn't sound like a Tweed Princeton; if anything, the Junior got well into mid-60s Blackface Fender Princeton Reverb tone territory.
 Only better, way better - Fender was able to fit a 12" speaker into that small cab, instead of a '50s Princeton's 8" driver or the 10" in the Princeton Reverb.
-And, this may go against vintage-y collector's conventional wisdom, but the Fender-labeled Eminence Legend 125 that came with the Blues Junior was so much superior in tone and efficiency, to any of the lowest bidder speakers that Fender used in the 1960s, that there wasn't any real comparison.
+And, this may go against vintage-y collector's conventional wisdom, but the Fender-labeled Eminence Legend 125 that came with the Blues Junior was so much superior in tone and efficiency to any of the lowest bidder speakers that Fender used in the 1960s, that there wasn't any real comparison.

 Of course there are a couple down-sides to this nearly perfect guitar amp, but not very many.
-The reissue outsourced Jensen speakers used in the newer Juniors aren't quite as efficient and toneful as the older Eminence Legends were, and we might have wished that Fender had spent a couple dollars more apiece and provided real wood cabs, instead of particle board.
-Also, just a slightly larger open-back cabinet, with more venting on the back panels, would have let the speaker breathe a bit better, but these are just minor issues that don't really get in the way of making great music.
+The reissue outsourced Italian Jensen speakers used in the newer Juniors aren't quite as efficient and toneful as the older Eminence Legends were, and we might have wished that Fender had spent a couple dollars more apiece and provided real wood cabs, instead of particle board.
+Also, just a slightly larger rear opening on the cabinet, with more venting on the back panels, would have let the speaker breathe a bit better, but these are just minor issues that don't really get in the way of making great music.

-There's a guy on the internet, a self-styled Junior Guru, who claims there are dozens of problems, issues, and manufacturing and engineering mistakes plaguing this amp, most of which have gone unnoticed until now.
-"The tone is too thin and whiny!
-It's too cranky and bitchy!
-The volume pot is crackly and fizzy!"
-Or something.
+There's a guy on the internet, a self-styled Junior Guru, who claims there are dozens of problems, issues, and manufacturing and engineering mistakes plaguing this amp, most of which have gone unnoticed until he noticed those supposed faults.
+"Its tone is too thin and whiny!
+The overdrive is too cranky and bitchy!
+The volume pot is crackly and fizzy!", or some other nonsense.
 After spending time on his website, you come away with the impression that the Junior is the most diseased amp known to mankind.
-But fortunately for us, he sells kits and mod services, to correct each of the Blues Junior's many faults, which he always seems to find more of.
+But "fortunately" for us, he sells kits and mod services, to correct each of the Blues Junior's many faults, which he always seems to find more of.
 Job security, I guess.

 Let's forget about wanking and quackery.
 In the real world, in just about every way, stock Fender Blues Juniors really get it right - they're rugged and reliable, look as good as they sound, they're built like tanks, and with every production revision they just keep getting better.
-Fender is that rare company that doesn't make wholesale changes in any of its successful models, only incremental evolutionary improvements, and the currently made Juniors are still very close to the amp that was first introduced twenty one years ago - a very fitting testimony to the basic soundness of its design.
+Fender is that rare company that doesn't make wholesale changes in any of its successful model lines, only incremental evolutionary improvements, and the currently made Juniors are still very close to the amp that was first introduced twenty one years ago - a very fitting testimony to the basic soundness of its design.